gmc-code/PC-algorithms1/docs/maths_python/highest_common_factor.rst

 ----

-HCF by repeated getting remainders from division
+HCF by repeatedly getting remainders from division
 ---------------------------------------------------

 | Instead of repeated subtractions, a division can be used to get the remainder that would occur if all the possible subtractions of that number were be done at once.